-Those casualties, however, were only some of those everyday thousands whom Douglas Haig somewhat cavalierly referred to as wastage since the Newfoundland unit was not in fact to venture from its trenches during those several days.
+Those casualties, however, were only some of those everyday thousands whom Douglas Haig somewhat cavalierly referred to as wastage since the Newfoundland unit was not to venture from its trenches during those several days.

 However, that winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, although cold and uncomfortable for most of the combatants of both sides.
-It was also to be a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It had been a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this would at least be partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period also provided the opportunity to undergo training and familiarization with the evolving practices and recently-acquired new weaponry of war; in the case of the Newfoundland Battalion this was at least partially to be undertaken in the vicinity of the communities of Carnoy and Coisy.

 On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
 It was at a place called Sailly-Saillisel and the reception offered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were withdrawn on February 25 to return three days later.

 They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.